1. Home

 Recommended by 99% of travelers

-Embark on the ultimate Kilimanjaro adventure with the 8-day Northern Circuit Route trek plus 2 nights hotel accommodation.
+Embark on the ultimate 8 Days Northern Circuit Kilimanjaro Trek on the mountain plus 2 nights hotel accommodation.
 Enjoy unmatched scenery, low crowds, and excellent acclimatization for a safer, more successful summit with Hike Kilimanjaro.

 Country